 - (a) Purchase of a second property by a family, while the first property is retained; or - (b) Rented accommodation while a previous property is retained.
-The family must provide satisfactory evidence to the LA and the Trust that the rented accommodation is their primary residence through proof of residence, and by demonstrating that the old property is not being occupied by them.
-In that instance, the LA must be provided proof of zero/vacant occupancy (i.e. discounted council tax, see section 17.6); or - (c) Temporary living arrangements whether living with relatives or not i.e. whilst refurbishing, building or decorating the permanent home address.
+The family must provide satisfactory evidence to the LA and the Trust that the rented

+(c) Temporary living arrangements whether living with relatives or not i.e. whilst re-furbishing, building or decorating the permanent home address.
 The home address will be taken as the one where the family can provide proof of residence; or